Towards developing

 the automobile of the future

 In the age of IoT, all things will be connected to the network, and automobiles will be no exception.
 In the coming era, all automobiles around the world will become connected cars for safer driving and more comfortable travel.
 In anticipation of such an era, NTT is conducting research to realize more stable automobile communications.
-One of the researchers at NTT Laboratories is aiming to contribute to the transportation infrastructure of the future in her own unique style.
+One of the researchers at NTT R&D is aiming to contribute to the transportation infrastructure of the future in her own unique style.

 Fake it until you make it !